Pas le temps

 "Pas le temps" is the name of a 2006 song recorded by French rapper Faf Larage.
-It was released as a single in September 2006 and featured as theme for credits of the American action/serial drama television series Prison Break.
+It was released as a single in September 2006 and featured as theme for the opening credits of the American action/serial drama television series Prison Break in French speaking regions.
 The B-side is "C'est pas ma faute", a song that was released as a single in October 2007.

 "Pas le temps" achieved a huge success in France and Belgium (Wallonia), topping the charts for two months, even becoming the best-selling single of 2006 in France and as of August 2014, it was the 45th best-selling single of the 21st century in France, with 413,000 units sold.
 It remains Larage's first big hit and his signature song.